SamuelChorvat/man-in-the-middle/README.md

 # Man In The Middle
 An educational puzzle game about breaking ciphers and cryptographic protocols.
-This was my final year project at university.
+This was my final year project at university.<br>
 ![Preview1](Preview/mitm-1.png)
 ![Preview2](Preview/mitm-2.png)
 ![Preview3](Preview/mitm-3.png)